 - 2 dashes Peychaud’s bitters

-- 1 ounce egg white (I use pasteurized liquid egg whites)
+- 1 fresh egg white or 1 ounce pasteurized liquid egg whites

 - 1/2 ounce elderflower liqueur

-- Combine first 4 ingredients in a cocktail with a cup of ice.
-Shake vigorously and strain into a chilled martini glass.
+- Combine bohemian ingredients in a cocktail shaker with a cup of ice.
+Shake vigorously for 10 seconds and strain into a chilled martini glass.

 Adapted from Boston.com